15 Green Kitchen Cabinets That Aren’t All Sage

 The One That’s Minty Fresh

 There’s nothing childish about this candy-colored space.
-Designer Lauren Bug chose the playful hue when she realized the color suited the walnut-wood floors better than the pale blue she had originally been considering.
+Designer Lauren Bug chose the playful hue when she realized green kitchen cabinets suited the walnut-wood floors better than the pale blue she had originally been considering.

 The Farmhouse One